medvertical/records/tasks/prd-records-fhir-platform.md

 ## Conclusion

-The Records FHIR Validation Platform represents a sophisticated and well-architected solution for FHIR resource validation with enterprise-scale capabilities.
+The Records FHIR Validation Platform MVP represents a well-architected solution for FHIR resource validation with enterprise-scale capabilities.
+The MVP approach prioritizes simplicity and reliability through polling-based progress updates, eliminating the complexity of real-time WebSocket/SSE infrastructure while maintaining core validation functionality.

 The platform demonstrates excellent technical implementation with modern technologies, comprehensive validation features, and strong performance optimizations.
-However, it requires significant security, scalability, and operational improvements to be production-ready for enterprise healthcare environments.
+The polling-based approach ensures reliable progress tracking and easier deployment, making it suitable for initial production deployments.
+However, the platform still requires significant security, scalability, and operational improvements to be fully production-ready for enterprise healthcare environments.

-The codebase shows evidence of careful planning and implementation, with particular strengths in validation engine design, real-time user experience, and performance optimization.
+The codebase shows evidence of careful planning and implementation, with particular strengths in validation engine design, user experience, and performance optimization.
+The MVP's polling strategy provides a solid foundation that can be enhanced with real-time features in future releases.
 The main areas requiring attention are security implementation, user management, and operational readiness features that are essential for healthcare IT environments.